Become an ERP consultant: tasks and know-how

 The tasks of an ERP consultant

-As a consultant for ERP software analysing business processes and developing suitable "system constellations" are among the most important tasks.
-In addition to the introduction of new systems, existing Software solutions be "extended" by the consultant.
-It is not uncommon for the ERP consultant to act as a direct intermediary between the management, individual departments and sometimes even customers.
-Depending on their size, they are involved in the analysis and selection process.
-Ultimately, the consultant has the task of finding a suitable ERP system to find and develop new solutions for the company.
+As a consultant for ERP software Analysing business processes and developing suitable „system constellations“ are among the essential tasks.
+In addition to new introductions, existing ones may also be involved.
+Software solutions extended„ by the consultant.
+Not infrequently, the ERP consultant acts as a direct intermediary between management, individual departments and, sometimes, even customers.
+Depending on their size, these are incorporated into the analysis and selection process.
+Ultimately, the consultant's task is to find a suitable ERP system to find and develop new solutions for the company.
 Accordingly, he also accompanies the introduction, test runs and is often available afterwards to provide support, e.g. for employee training.

 The knowledge of an ERP consultant